'Sweetie' (1989) by Jane Campion

 On the surface, this seems like a film about two sisters: one who is straight-laced and boring, and one who is wild and flamboyant.
 But really, it's a film about people who are broken and who deal with that brokenness in the best ways they know how.
 It's a film about people who can't cope with their emotions... who don't know how to let each other in and will likely never figure it out.
 Sweetie might seem like the root cause of all of their issues, but in reality, she's just a scapegoat and no more damaged than anyone else we encounter throughout the entirety of this film.

-Jane Campion has always been one of my favorite directors and it is a true joy for me to go back and re-watch her work.
-She has one of the most unique voices in cinema and it's truly incredible to me that she was able to make "Sweetie," a film about a bunch of terrible people set in the heinously ugly 1990s, so beautiful and poignant.
+I love some of Campion's early films and it is a true joy for me to go back and re-watch them.
+It's incredible to me that she was able to make "Sweetie," a film about a bunch of terrible people set in the heinously ugly 1980s, so beautiful and poignant.